robindaumann/fac-bench/README.md

 # fac-bench

 Factorial benchmark in different languages.
 Showcase expressivity and speed, in development as well as execution.

 ## Specification

 Calculate the first 3000 factorials, sum them and print the number out.
 To get meaningful results you should implement fac the naive way.

 ## Structure

 A subfolder per language.
+Each folder should contain a file named `build` that ensures the executable is ready.